noirbizarre/django.js/doc/settings.rst

 ``JQUERY_VERSION``
 ------------------

-Specify the jQuery version.
+Specify the jQuery version to use.
 If not specififed, default to last version.

+Django.js provide the following versions:

+- 1.8.3
+- 1.9.0
+- 1.9.1

 ``JS_URLS``